hanabi/hanabi.github.io/Reference.md

   * On his next turn, Bob plays the pink 2 from slot 3.
 Bob is immediately surprised that this is not a real 1, but he knows that this kind of thing is allowed and that he should continue to play his remaining 1's.
   * On his next turn, Bob plays the pink 3 from slot 2.
 Bob is again surprised that this is not a real 1, but he knows that this kind of thing is allowed and that he should continue to play his final 1.
   * On his next turn, Bob plays the red 1 from slot 1.

-#### Multiple 1's

-* At the beginning of the game, when you get a clue that touches multiple 1's, you are supposed to play them all right-to-left exactly in the same way that you would in a no variant game.
-* Players are not allowed to *Order Chop Move*, because they could be misplaying a pink card.

 #### Pink Fix Clues (on 1's)